tweag/python-monorepo-example/2017-11-16-linear-streams.md

 used as linear, affine or unrestricted depending on the context.
 Otherwise we might end up with three similar implementations where we would prefer to avoid the code duplication.
-Another question is in which use cases affine streams would be a good fit, whereas linear streams would be not.
+Another question is identifying good use cases for which affine streams would be a good fit but not linear streams.

-At this time, the [GHC proposal](https://github.com/ghc-proposals/ghc-proposals/pull/111) for linear types is still under discussion and a strong implementation of linear streams has a long way to go before becoming a reality.
+At this time, the [GHC proposal](https://github.com/ghc-proposals/ghc-proposals/pull/111) for linear types is still under discussion and a complete implementation of linear streams still has a little way to go before becoming a reality.
 For those interested, there is a
 [prototype of GHC](https://github.com/tweag/ghc/tree/linear-types)
 which implements linear types.
 Related to linear streams, this summer